Enfield, Connecticut: Education

 Asnuntuck Community College is a two-year college in Enfield.

 Enfield Public Schools operates the town's public schools.

 Enfield High School is the town's sole high school.
 John F. Kennedy Middle School is the town's middle school.
 The Enfield primary schools educate students in kindergarten through grade 2, the intermediate schools educate students from grade 3 through grade 5, the middle school grades 6 through grade 8, and the high school runs from grade 9 through grade 12.

 Thomas G. Alcorn School was originally a high school until it was converted to an elementary school when the current high school (Enfield High School) was built in the 1960s.
-Alcorn School was closed in 2011 and its empty shell of a building is now used as office space.
+Alcorn School was closed in 2011 and its building is now used as government office space and now operates as one of the Family Resource Centers in Enfield.

 Enfield High School was later extensively renovated in 1993.
-Enrico Fermi High School was one of two high schools in town, which opened in 1972, but closed in 2016 as a result of the town's high school consolidation into Enfield High School.
+Enrico Fermi High School was one of two high schools in town, which opened in 1971, but closed in 2016 as a result of the town's high school consolidation into Enfield High School.
 The Fermi high school mascot was a falcon.
 The Fermi high school logo included an image of an atom and a distillation flask.

 As of 2016, Enfield Public Schools educates approximately 5,000 students.